 When that little voice reminded me that I had vowed never to talk to myself that way again, when I pictured myself as a little girl with golden curly hair being told the things that were rolling around in my head, or I pictured one of my darling, innocent, sweet students being at the end of that conversation, the path seemed so easy and clear.
 It stopped me right in my tracks and turned that critical voice into a caring and kinder one.
 In two seconds I had done what it would have taken me weeks to do before.
 This wasn’t a little victory, it was actually a huge one!
 The little victory was the actual awareness, how quickly and automatically this soothing voice came to my mind this time.
 It’s of course been placed there by all the hard work I’ve done and all the things I also help you with in this space, but for the first time I noticed.
 For the first time I found the wisdom quickly and within myself and I moved on with my day much happier than I had started it.

-Take this little post and episode as a reminder that the small victories are just as important if not more so than the idea we have of what we’ll see when we reach the finish line.
-In the areas of body image, of losing our fear of foods, of losing our automatic impulse to eat to self soothe or restrict to distract ourselves, there are so many messages within our culture that go against actual self care that perhaps it will always be about the small little victories.
+Take this post as a reminder that the small victories are just as important if not more so than the idea we have of what we’ll see when we reach the finish line.
+In the areas of body image, of losing the restriction/bingeing cycle, of losing our automatic impulse to eat to self soothe or restrict to distract ourselves, there are so many messages within our culture that go against actual self care that perhaps it will always be about the small victories.
 Perhaps there will never be a clear and forever finish line.
 That’s why I’ve been training myself to notice them and celebrate them, to indulge in them like you indulge and savour that last spoonful of ice cream.
 Those are the little things that take us up the mountain, and that inspire us to walk up another one when we’re back down at ground level.

 You might also like...